woadey/woadey.github.io/content/posts/cryptohack/symmetric_cryptography/index.md

  b'????????????????\x10\x10\x10\x10\x10\x10\x10\x10\x10\x10\x10\x10\x10\x10\x10\x10']
  ```

- When the amount of `?`s we provide is less than the `block_size` of 16, padding will be added.
-However, if 16 bytes (or `?`s) are provided, the `pad` function will create a new block (2 blocks of 16 bytes, totalling to 32 bytes in length).
+ When the amount of `?`'s we provide is less than the `block_size` of 16, padding will be added.
+However, if 16 bytes (or `?`'s) are provided, the `pad` function will create a new block (2 blocks of 16 bytes, totalling to 32 bytes in length).
 Therefore, if we give a bunch of garbage, we can leak the length of the flag.

  TL;DR: we can measure the amount of bytes we send in alongside the amount of blocks that get generated to determine the flag length.
 So, if we send in `x-1` bytes and have 2 blocks (32 bytes total), then send in `x` bytes and have 3 blocks (48 bytes total), we know:
  ```txt